rowlandz/miscr/README.md

       C::free(x);
     };

-    func helper(xRef: &&uniq i8): unit = {
+    func helper(xRef: &uniq &i8): unit = {
       C::free(xRef!);   // ERROR
     };

-But sometimes using an externally created oref is necessary.
-In such cases, MiSCR allows an oref to be _moved_ into the current scope as long as the moved oref is _replaced_ before the scope ends:
+But sometimes using an externally created unique reference is necessary.
+In such cases, MiSCR allows an oref to be _moved_ into the current scope as long as the moved unique reference is _replaced_ before the scope ends:

     func replaceWithHello(s: &String): unit = {
       C::free(move s->ptr);     // OK, but s->ptr must be replaced later